MileHacker Logo

 • Region-specific essentials: A Small backpack/Daypack for daily excursions.
 A Beach bag for beach items.

-• Items difficult or expensive to purchase locally: Specific brands of personal care items, medications, or dietary products.
+• Items challenging or costly to find in the area: Specific brands of personal care items, medications, or dietary products.

-• Personal hygiene essentials: Travel-sized toiletries (shampoo, soap, Toothbrush, etc.) and hand sanitizer.
+• Toiletries: Travel-sized toiletries (shampoo, soap, Toothbrush, etc.) and hand sanitizer.

 • Pack light; Fort Lauderdale's climate means less bulky clothing.
 Focus on versatile pieces you can mix and match.